 mediation.
 However, child-inclusive mediation was also associated with a significant level of parental relationship repair and improved emotional availability of parents to children.

 Agreements reached were developmentally sensitive with parents and children more content with arrangements over a one-year period post-mediation.
 66 Agreements reached in child-inclusive mediation were more enduring than agreements made in child-focused mediation at a four-year follow-up.
 67 In another Australian study however, Felicity Bell and colleagues failed to replicate these findings.
 68 While participants who had experienced both child-focused and child-inclusive mediation reported positive benefits from the mediation process, child-inclusive mediation did not prove to be more beneficial in terms of improving the parental relationship or the likelihood of resolving the dispute.
 Bell et al's study involved a smaller number of families than did McIntosh et al's and thus may have been less able to discern differences between the two groups.
-At the same time, participants in Bell et al's study, on average, had lower incomes and levels of educational attainment than those in the McIntosh et al study, which may also have contributed to the differences in findings between the two studies.
+69 At the same time, participants in Bell et al's outcomes from a prospective study of post-separation adjustments' (2008) 46 Family Court Review 105-124.